SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 It has mostly veterinary applications in the US, since farm animals get worms but people rarely do.
 But that's not the case everywhere, and even in the US people occasionally get worms and need treatment.
-And that's what ivermenctin does, and does very well.
+And that's what ivermectin does, and does very well.

 I'm going to vent a certain amount of invective about ivermectin here, but don't get me
 wrong: it's a perfectly fine drug, _in the case of parasite infestations._ Campbell &amp;